Foundation / Corporation

 -Exhibit shipment between sites

-Each recipient will host the exhibition for a pre-selected six-week period.
+Grantees will host the exhibit for a pre-selected six-week period.

 -At least 800 square feet of space and eight-foot ceilings

 -Clean, dry, and secure facilities with humidity under 65% and a temperature below 75 degrees